Rice's theorem: Proof sketch

-This method doesn't depend specifically on being able to recognize functions that compute squares; as long as some program can do what we're trying to recognize, we can add a call to a to obtain our t.
+This method does not depend specifically on being able to recognize functions that compute squares; as long as some program can do what we are trying to recognize, we can add a call to a to obtain our t.
 We could have had a method for recognizing programs for computing square roots, or programs for computing the monthly payroll, or programs that halt when given the input "Abraxas"; in each case, we would be able to solve the halting problem similarly.

 Formal proof

 For the formal proof, algorithms are presumed to define partial functions over strings and are themselves represented by strings.
 The partial function computed by the algorithm represented by a string a is denoted Fa.
 This proof proceeds by reductio ad absurdum: we assume that there is a non-trivial property that is decided by an algorithm, and then show that it follows that we can decide the halting problem, which is not possible, and therefore a contradiction.